KaranSinghRana2005/Samsung-Supply-Chain-Dashboard-Project/README.md

 The project demonstrates how data analytics can improve supply chain efficiency and support strategic decision-making.

 🔗 Author
 Karan Singh Rana

 LinkedIn: (https://www.linkedin.com/in/%20karan-singh-rana-64274b262)

 GitHub: (https://github.com/KaranSinghRana2005/)

+⭐ If you like this project, give it a star!